-'''

 On branch master nothing to commit, working directory clean

-'''

-Once you have completed all of the steps on the previous page, copy the output of:
+Once you have completed all of the previous steps, copy the output of:

 2.1 Preparing for the future

 This question summarizes the setup and simple usage loop for git.
 Make some changes, add them, and commit them.
 If you need to delete a file, use git rm file_to_delete instead of just rm.
 From this moment onward, you should use git for all of your EECS projects.
 Seriously.
 Use it.